Megge06/MeggeMe/blog/src/blog/chainsaw-man.md

 ## Conclusion

 So, the movie was so good that I went to see it twice, with subtitles the second time.
 I can wholeheartedly recommend this movie to literally everyone.
 If I got the chance, I would gladly watch it again a third, fourth, or fifth time.
 I don't want to miss the opportunity to see this movie in theaters again before it leaves the cinemas.

+Update: I'm going to watch it a third time this weekend with some friends.